gdad-s-river/website/content/work-blog/defence-emails/index.md

 categories: ['work']
 keywords: ['email', 'defence', 'art']
 banner: './images/banner.jpg'
+bannerCaption: 'Photo by Austin Distel on Unsplash'
 published: true
 author: 'Arihant Verma'
 ---

-> Photo by Austin Distel on Unsplash

 I have worked in two companies since after I graduated in 2015.
 In both companies ( less in the second one, mostly from teams in Gurgaon ), I've seen a culture of defending in emails in sly and covert manner.
 The defending automatically takes away a chance for people to feel that they are working on a product together.
 It starts weird blame games, which does no good to anybody.
 However it does open a new avenue to write about grouse about them.
 This post is a light weight grousing post.